microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 ### Fork and rename the `simx-sample` repository

-To create a new simulator extension, **fork this repo** to your organization's GitHub and **rename the repo** to fit your project.
+To create a new simulator extension, **fork this repo** to your organization's GitHub and **rename it** to fit your project.

   ![fork and rename repo](./assets/fork-sample-repo.png)

 #### Configure GitHub Pages

-Released simulator extensions are hosted on GitHub Pages, so we'll set that up now.
+Simulator extensions are hosted on GitHub Pages, so we'll set that up now.

 1. Run the **Build Simulator Extension** GitHub Action.
 This will build and publish your _simx_ to a branch named `gh-pages`.